nehpetsde/nfc-iop/docs/dx/snep-default-server.rst

 #.
 Verify that the CC PDU contains a Receive Window (RW) parameter
    with a value of 2 or more.
 #.
 Verify that the CC PDU contains a Maximum Information Unit
-   Extension (MIUX) parameter with a value that results in an MUI that is a multiple of 248.
+   Extension (MIUX) parameter with a value that results in an MUI of 1984 octets.
 #. :ref:`disconnect_snep_default_server`

 .. _disconnect_snep_default_server: